 Louisiana imposes a few different types of taxes for limited liability companies in Louisiana, but they're all very straightforward and easy to understand.
-Federal and state taxes follow similar guidelines as other businesses operating under S-Corp status (i.e., pay at rates established by your annual earnings).
+Federal taxes and state taxes follow similar guidelines as other businesses operating under S-Corp status (i.e., pay at rates established by your annual earnings).

 This includes withholding tax on employees' salaries paid out within the company structure too.